“We have so many options on the dietary supplement market for weight loss. So, here’s an article that lists the supplements that work and don’t work.”

 Whenever I launch into a discussion about supplements, I find it helpful to draw clear lines about the category of supplements I’m talking about.
 At this point, I’m not discussing dietary supplements that are intended to provide a certain daily vitamin or mineral level.
-The importance of that type of dietary supplement was pointed out earlier in this article.
+We’ve pointed out the importance of that type of dietary supplement earlier in this article.
 Nor am I addressing the myriad of pharmaceuticals and other medical preparations that are prescribed by doctors for their patients who need them.

 This article is about the few supplements that you could consider for use in your program, together with a short discussion of some that you should avoid.